opencypher/cypherdb/src/content/docs/cypher/query-clauses/return.md

 2. For each group `G`, compute the (one or more) aggregations in the query.
 3. Output for each group `G`, `G`'s key(s) and the result of the aggregations.

-You can find the list of aggregation functions supported in Kuzu [here](/cypher/expressions/aggregate-functions).
+You can find the list of aggregation functions supported in CypherDB [here](/cypher/expressions/aggregate-functions).

 :::caution[Note on NULLS]
 The handling of NULLs in group by keys and values also follow the SQL semantics: